Prerequisite knowledge

 JavaScript

-Knowing JavaScript is prerequisite to everything else.
+Knowing JavaScript is a prerequisite to everything else.
 We recommend going through the following resources:

 - Introduction to JavaScript - Codecademy (opens in a new tab)